Disclosure: I aineceived complimentary accommodations in order to facilitate this review. All opinions expressed here are 100% my own.

 Attend a Tampa Bay Rays Game

 I can officially check attending a MLB game off of my bucket list.
 Even if you’re not an avid sports fan, I guarantee you’ll have a blast at this family-friendly event.
 If all else fails, you can always pound beers until you’re having fun.
-Totally kidding.
-The Tropicana Field is entirely indoors, so this makes for a wonderful activity on a rainy afternoon (although we don’t have those in Florida, remember?).
+Totally kidding (or am I?).
+The Tropicana Field is entirely indoors, so this makes for a wonderful activity on a rainy afternoon.
 But alas, the coolest part of this entire experience was probably the fact that THEY SELL DIPPIN’ DOTS.
 Holy childhood nostalgia.
 Save 5% on each ticket by using this link to buy them.
 Go Rays!

 Shop until you drop